-3.3.1 SECURITY REQUIREMENT Create and retain system audit records to the extent needed to enable the monitoring, analysis, investigation, and reporting of unlawful, unauthorized, or inappropriate system activity.
-ASSESSMENT OBJECTIVE Determine if, for an organizational system that processes, stores, or transmits CUI: 3.3.1[a] audit records needed (i.e., event types to be logged) to enable the monitoring, analysis, investigation, and reporting of unlawful, unauthorized, or inappropriate system activity are specified.
-3.3.1[b] the content of the audit records needed to support monitoring, analysis, investigation, and reporting of unlawful, unauthorized, or inappropriate system activity is defined.
-3.3.1[c] specified audit records are created (generated).
+3.3.1 SECURITY REQUIREMENT Create and retain system audit logs and records to the extent needed to enable the monitoring, analysis, investigation, and reporting of unlawful or unauthorized system activity.
+ASSESSMENT OBJECTIVE Determine if: 3.3.1[a] audit logs needed (i.e., event types to be logged) to enable the monitoring, analysis, investigation, and reporting of unlawful or unauthorized system activity are specified.
+3.3.1[b] the content of audit records needed to support monitoring, analysis, investigation, and reporting of unlawful or unauthorized system activity is defined.
+3.3.1[c] audit records are created (generated).
 3.3.1[d] audit records, once created, contain the defined content.
-3.3.1[e] protection requirements for audit records are defined.

-3.3.1[f] audit records are protected as defined.
-3.3.1[g] retention requirements for audit records are defined.
-3.3.1[h] audit records are retained as defined.
-POTENTIA L ASSESSMENT METHODS AND OBJECTS SELECT FROM: Audit and accountability policy; procedures addressing auditable events; security plan; system design documentation; system configuration settings and associated documentation; system audit records; system auditable events; system incident reports; other relevant documents or records].
-[SELECT FROM: Personnel with audit and accountability responsibilities; personnel with information security responsibilities; system or network administrators].
-Test: [SELE CT FROM: Mechanisms implementing system auditing].
-SUPPLEME NTAL GUIDANCE FOR SECURITY REQUIREMENT 3.3.1
+3.3.1[e] retention requirements for audit records are defined.
+3.3.1[f] audit records are retained as defined.
+POTENTIAL ASSESSMENT METHODS AND OBJECTS 9 SELECT FROM: Audit and accountability policy; procedures addressing auditable events; security plan; system design documentation; system configuration settings and associated documentation; system audit logs and records; system auditable events; system incident reports; other relevant documents or records].
+Interview: [SELECT FROM: Personnel with audit and accountability responsibilities; personnel with information security responsibilities; system or network administrators].
+Test: [SELE ECT FROM: Mechanisms implementing system audit logging].
+DISCUSSIC ON ON SECURITY REQUIREMENT 3.3.1

 3.3.2 SECURITY REQUIREMENT Ensure that the actions of individual system users can be uniquely traced to those users so they can be held accountable for their actions.
-ASSESSMENT OBJECTIVE Determine if, for an organizational system that processes, stores, or transmits CUI: 3.3.2[a] the content of the audit records needed to support the ability to unique the actions of system users to those users is defined.
+ASSESSMENT OBJECTIVE Determine if: 3.3.2[a] the content of the audit records needed to support the ability to uniquely trace users to their actions is defined.
 3.3.2[b] audit records, once created, contain the defined content.
-POTENTIAL ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Audit and accountability policy; procedures addressing auditable events; security plan; system design documentation; system configuration settings and associated documentation; system audit records; system auditable events; system incident reports; other relevant documents or records].
-Interview : [SELECT FROM: Personnel with audit and accountability responsibilities; personnel with information security responsibilities; system or network administrators].
-Test : [SELECT FROM: Mechanisms implementing system auditing].
-SUPPLEMENTAL GUIDANCE FOR SECURITY REQUIREMENT 3.3.2
+POTENTIA L ASSESSMENT METHODS AND OBJECTS e SELECT FROM: Audit and accountability policy; procedures addressing audit records and event types; security plan; system design documentation; system configuration settings and associated documentation; system audit logs and records; system events; system ncident reports; other relevant documents or records].
+[SELECT FROM: Personnel with audit and accountability responsibilities; personnel with information security responsibilities; system or network administrators].
+Test: [SELE CT FROM: Mechanisms implementing system audit logging].

-3.3.3 SECURITY REQUIREMENT Review and update audited events. e if, for an organizational system that processes, stores, or transmits CUI: 3.3.3[a] a process for determining when to review audited events is defined.
+3.3.3 REQUIREMENT nd update logged events.
+ASSESSMENT OBJECTIVE Determine if: 3.3.3[a] a process for determining when to review logged events is defined.
 3.3.3[b] event types being logged are reviewed in accordance with the defined review process.
 3.3.3[c] event types being logged are updated based on the review.

-Examine: [SELECT FROM: Audit and accountability policy; procedures addressing auditable event types; security plan; list of organization-defined auditable event types; auditable event types review and update records; system audit records; system incident reports; other relevant documents or records].
+POTENTIA L ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Audit and accountability policy; procedures addressing audit records and event types; security plan; list of organization-defined event types to be logged; reviewed and updated records of logged event types; system audit logs and records; system incident reports; other relevant documents or records].
 Interview: [SELECT FROM: Personnel with audit and accountability responsibilities; personnel with information security responsibilities].

-Test: [SELECT FROM: Mechanisms supporting review and update of audited event types].
+Test: [SELE CT FROM: Mechanisms supporting review and update of logged event types].
+DISCUSSION ON SECURITY REQUIREMENT 3.3.3